Our Board of Directors

 Sandra O’Donnell, Secretary, has devoted her career to eliminating structural racism and advancing social justice in social service and community development policy and practice.
 Toward that end, she has held positions in state government, private philanthropy, community based organizations, and universities, focusing particularly on diverting youth of color from incarceration, increasing learning and earning opportunities for low income families of color, and increasing the numbers of talented people of color in community leadership and public service.
 Over the past 20 years, she has provided grantseeking and evaluation consultation to community based nonprofits.
 She holds a PhD from the University of Chicago.
 Sandy and her husband John live in Tucson and in Chicago.
 She is delighted to have the opportunity to help launch Dancesequences!

-Keita Tsutsumi, Curriculum Director and 504 Co-Coordinator, is a Portland-born, Carolina-raised, Tucson-based Japanese-American artist.
-After receiving his B.A. in visual arts (with a ceramic focus) from Guilford College, he moved to Tucson to fill an AmeriCorps position at Arts for All, Inc. Through this opportunity Keita was introduced to creative dance after being invited to attend a creative dance class given by Mettler Studios, Inc. at the Tucson Creative Dance Center.
+Keita Tsutsumi, Curriculum Director and 504 Co-Coordinator, is a Portland-born, Carolina-raised, Tucson-based Japanese-American multi-medium artist.
+After receiving his B.A. in Visual Arts (with a concentration in Ceramics) from Guilford College, he moved to Tucson in 2014 to fill an AmeriCorps position at Art for All, Inc., a nonprofit arts organization providing services for children and adults with disabilities.
+Through this opportunity Keita was introduced to creative dance after being invited to attend a creative dance class given by Mettler Studios, Inc. at the Tucson Creative Dance Center.
 Though he has never been in a dance class before, movement has always been an important mode of expression for Keita, be it on a potter’s wheel, a strut down the street or a stretch to the sun.
-Keita feels inspiration from a distant admiration of what he imagines classical dances would feel like mixed with the sense of organic functions of nature.
-In his art practice, the Mettler-based creative dance approach brings Keita closer to the mind-body relationship and their relation to the environments he inhabits.
-Keita teaches dance at multiple elder residences in Tucson and is currently part of Mettler Studio’s Teacher Training Apprentice Program.
-He is also a Butoh dancer, a ceramic artist and teaches at The Clay Co-op.
+Keita feels inspiration from a distant admiration of what he imagines movement and dance would feel like mixed with the sense of organic functions of nature.
+In his art practice, the creative dance approach brings Keita closer to the mind-body relationship and their relation to the environments he inhabits.
+Since 2020, Keita has been an instructor at the Tucson CLay Co-op.
+He has an Etsy site under his company name of KeiTsuFire and displays his work at various local fairs.
+He teaches dance at multiple elder residences in Tucson, is a Butoh dancer and serves as the Curriculum Director.
 Through his practice, he is committed to working, learning and connecting with others through art and movement.

 michelle w